anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 2.  **Regulatory Compliance**:

-    Privacy protection is a fundamental attribute of ZkCell Network, but the design of AccountID provides a way for regulatory compliance.

     Utilizing digital identity verification services, such as government agencies or authentication service providers, users can complete identity verification off-chain and then associate the obtained digital identity proof or authentication information with their AccountID.
 This approach protects user privacy while ensuring the authenticity of their identity.

-Besides, zkCell Account could act as a **Internet User PKI**. zkCell Account could be used as a container allowing user to register their own personal public keys (i.e. *verifiably&&securely associate a key with an entity*) for personal authentication and authorization scenarios.
+Besides, Kiri Account could act as a **Internet User PKI**.
+Kiri Account could be used as a container allowing user to register their own personal public keys (i.e. *verifiably&&securely associate a key with an entity*) for personal authentication and authorization scenarios.
 For examples, when a user registers his own public key into account, which means third-parties could directly leverage the public key to verify if the authentication and authorization is exactly from the user.
 * The integrity and authenticity of the contracts/legal documents could be verified.
 * Email recievers could verify if the email is really sent by the user, which helps prevent email tampering and forgery.
 * Software downloaders could verify if the downloaded software is exactly from the developer, which helps prevent the propagation and tampering of malware.